 Participants will learn pre-employment skills, such as resume & cover letter building, interviewing, workplace communication, time management and more.

-Participants will also gain certifications in courses, such as Foundations of Workplace Safety, First Aid and Housekeeping Room Attendant.
+Participants will also gain certifications in courses, such as Foundations of Workplace Safety, First Aid, Food Safe, and more!

 - Full-day sessions through Zoom*